annahfabienne/Wechall-STD23049/README.md

 - cat .bash_history

 # LEVEL04
 -First level04 was a hidden folder.
-That's why I used the command "ls -al" instead of "ls" to find it.
+That's why I used the command "ls -al" instead of "ls" to find it, and folder "cd ~" to find the file "README2.MD" which contains the solution to this level.
 - cd ..
 - cd level
 - ls -al
 - cd 04_kwisatz
+- ls
+- cat README.nfo
+- cd ~
+- ls
+- cd level
+- ls
+- cd 04_kwisatz
+- ls
+- cat README2.md

 # LEVEL05